 How to File a Claim for Diminished Value in Texas

-Evidence to Support Your Claim:
+Evidence to Support Your Claim

-- List of parts used for repair
+- Invoices for the repair

 - Estimates of the value of your car before and after the accident from sources such as the Blue Book

 - The police report that shows pictures of your car at the scene of the accident

 When preparing your claim, you must be organized and methodical to show the exact damages to which you are entitled.
 A Corpus Christi auto accident attorney can assemble your claim for you, ensuring that you include every detail and document necessary to get paid for your diminished value claim.

 Contact a Car Accident Lawyer in Texas to Discuss Your Options